Avaiga/taipy-doc/docs/manuals/new-user-manual/auth/authorization.md

 print(f"Results: {result_filter.get_traits(user)()}")
 ```
 The role traits are retrieved from the filter for that particular user.
-Because we know these traits are a function, we evaluate it so we get the
+Because we know these traits are a function, we evaluate it, so we get the
 expected string at the end of the journey.

 Note that is a user has both the "exec" and the "sales" roles (the CSO, COO